Notes from France honor American soldiers’ D-Day sacrifice

 A 9-year-old child named Gabriel told U.S. soldiers his birthday is June 6.
 He wanted to thank them for the sacrifice they made to make him free.

-During his visits to Normandy, Cinatl is always struck by the local’s grasp of U.S. history, specifically how well they know the ins and outs of the 82nd.
+During his visits to Normandy, Cinatl is always struck by the locals’ grasp of U.S. history, specifically how well they know the ins and outs of the 82nd.
 Children in France know much more about American military history, he admits, than kids in the United States do.

 “To them, it’s their family story,” he said.